 Spencer House by Mulvany & Rogers

-The Spencer House in miniature features eight of the nine state rooms that are open to the public in England.
+Spencer House in miniature features eight of the nine state rooms that are open to the public in England.
 All of the ceilings were hand carved and painted using 180 sheets of gold gilt.
 The carpets were hand made on real looms and were produced with 1300 knots per square inch.
-The desk in the Ante Room is an exact replica in one-twelfth-scale, as are many of the art objects in gold, silver, and porcelain, including the miniature oil paintings.
+The desk in the Ante Room is an exact replica in 1/12 scale, as are many of the art objects in gold, silver, and porcelain, including the miniature oil paintings.

-The Russell Theatre
+The Russell Theatre - Permanent Display

 Russell Theatre interior by Ashby & Jedd